 - Slide the bottom of the vent cover into place.
 Push the top until it snaps into place.
 Replace the mounting screws. - 7.
-Plug in microwave oven or reconnect power.
+Reconnect power or plug in microwave oven.

 NOTE: Do not operate the hood without the grease filters in place.